 Marilyn uses a relaxed relational, client centered approach to treatment.
 She uses a variety of techniques to help clients recognize and build on their inherent strengths while helping clients identify and problem solve ways to regain social, emotional, physical, and spiritual balance in their lives.
 Marilyn also uses a trauma sensitive strength based focus when working with clients who have a variety of abuse, neglect, and abandonment issues and likes to utilize a combination of play therapy and family systems approaches to help children, adolescents, and families identify areas of strength as well as areas of potential growth to improve communication, teamwork, and cohesiveness within families.
 Marilyn specializes in working with couples of all ages, and utilizes the latest techniques of the internationally renowned Gottman approach to couples counseling.
-Marilyn also enjoys working with individuals of faith, and is able to provide Christian counseling.
-In this faith-based approach to treatment she incorporates the teachings of the bible within a traditional counseling framework.
+Marilyn also enjoys working with individuals of different faith and ethnicity, and is able to incorporate Christian values into counseling upon request.
+However, she does not provide pastoral counseling.

 Marilyn received her Masters degree through Loyola University in 2000 and has a Bachelor’s degree in Education from Northern Illinois University and enjoys working with a variety of clients.
 She enjoys spending time outdoors, volunteering with her church, camping, bicycling, playing volleyball, and spending time with family and friends.